notionparallax/blog/_posts/2020-04-28-recipe_vis.md

     - How do you plan the interaction between your recipes?
     - How do you plan the interaction between the cook[s] and the things they're making?
     - Can the recipes be broken into components?
+        - Do those components consist of tasks?
+Processes?
+It's semantic, but does a task require an agent's involvement?
+Is being in the oven a task?
+What's the right word to make this idea flow into people's minds?
     - Can components be interrupted?
 I can stop chopping a carrot to take something out of the oven if a beeper goes off.
 What's the task switching cost?
     - What tolerances are there?
 E.g.:
         - Can I make this component ahead of time?
 How far ahead?